top of page

 Is Estate Planning Different for Blended Families?

-Yes, but that isn't at bad thing.
-Usually each spouse wants to make sure their hard-earned assets are passed to their own legal children.
-When there are children of each spouse, and even shared children, it is best to have an Estate Plan with a Revocable Living Trust.
-More specifically, Dual Revocable Living Trusts.
+Usually when there are children of each spouse, and even shared children, it is best to have an Estate Plan with a separate Revocable Living Trust for each spouse.

 How Does This Change the Estate Plan?

-Some families choose to treat all children the same, no matter which spouse is the legal parent.
-Even in this case, it is still best to have separate trusts so any inheritance - from either spouse's family - would pass to the correct child or children.
+Even if the spouses want to treat all children, regardless of who the legal parent is, the same, it is still best to have separate trusts so any inheritance - from either spouse's family - would pass to the correct child or children.
 That way grandparents can still pass things to their children (you) without worrying that their assets could pass to someone other than their grandchild.
+This makes things simpler in the long run.

 What Else Do I Need?